 California's Commitment to Renewable Energy

-California has historically been a leader on clean energy investments, driven in large part by its Renewables Portfolio Standard (RPS), which requires all utilities in the state to source 33 percent of their electricity sales from clean, renewable sources such as wind, solar, geothermal, and biopower, by 2020.
+California has historically been a leader on clean energy investments, driven in large part by its Renewables Portfolio Standard (RPS).

 How Does the Renewables Portfolio Standard Benefit Californians?